Fulton sheriff plans ‘Scorpion Team’ unit to work alongside city police departments - Reporter Newspapers

 “It’s news to me that anybody doesn’t want these patrols,” said Commissioner Lee Morris, who represents much of Buckhead, in January in response to Labat’s complaints.
 “Most everybody’s who’s contacted me wants more sworn officers of any kind.”

-But that same month, Commission Chairman Robb Pitts, a Buckhead resident, questioned the focus of the patrol idea.
+But that same month, Board of Commissioners Chairman Robb Pitts, a Buckhead resident, questioned the focus of the patrol idea.
 “I have heard that he made some campaign promises about putting more sheriff’s deputies on the street,” he said.
 “In theory, that sounds good.
 But his primary responsibility is the jail and we have issues at the jail.”

 Commissioner Bob Ellis, whose North Fulton district includes part of Sandy Springs, said this month that the Scorpion Team idea is “news to me” and raises similar concerns.
 “I have not had a single resident in a North Fulton city suggest to me it would be a great idea to have the Fulton sheriff supplement our local patrols,” said Ellis, adding it likely would be viewed as duplicating services and raises issues of funding and intergovernmental legal agreements.